Cancer is the uncontrolled growth of abnormal cells in the body. Cancerous cells are also called malignant cells.

 - If the cancer is in one location and has not spread, the most common treatment approach is surgery to cure the cancer.
 This is often the case with skin cancers, as well as cancers of the lung, breast, and colon.

-- If the tumor has spread to local lymph nodes only, sometimes these can be removed.
+- If the tumor has spread to local lymph nodes only, sometimes these can also be removed with the tumor.

 Although treatment for cancer can be difficult, there are many ways to keep up your strength.